 Jill Chivers shares a comprehensive and fascinating infographic which outlines key statistics related to the financial and psychological costs of overshopping.
 Some of the information presented surprised me, including the fact that almost as many men as women are compulsive shoppers!

 Shopping addiction among men is on the rise.
 One expert on the topic, Terrence Shulman, estimates that 50% of the 30 million Americans who struggle with compulsive shopping are men.
 This article outlines some of the characteristics of male shopaholics and profiles one man who wrestled with compulsive shopping for many years.
-The article closes with three signs of shopping addiction that are common among both men and women.

 I mentioned Terrence Shulman above… He is one of the leading experts on compulsive buying disorder in the United States and the author of “Bought Out and Spent” (I need to add this book to my reading list).
 In this article, he is interviewed by fashion and beauty editor, Dara Fleisher.
 Some interesting points in the article include the common traits among most addictions and compulsions, the type of people at risk for becoming compulsive shoppers, and the various options available for treating shopping addition.